adobe/phased-testing/README.md

 #### PHASED.TESTS.REPORT.BY.PHASE_GROUP
 By default we do not modify reports.
 Each step in a scenario is reported as is.
 We have introduced a "Report By Phase Group" functionality, which is activated with this property.

-## Executing a CONSUMER phase based on the PRODUCED Data
+### Executing a CONSUMER phase based on the PRODUCED Data
 Usually when your test code is in the repository of the product being tested, you will be having a delta in tests between two versions **N** & **N+1**.
 In such cases you will want to only execute the tests that exist in both versions.

 For this, as of version 7.0.9, we have introduced the functionality that allows you to automatically select the phased tests that were executed in a previous phase.
 This means that when activated in a CONSUMER Phase, the selection is made based on the tests that were executed in the PRODUCER Phase.
 This functionality is activated when you pass or include the test group `PHASED_PRODUCED_TESTS`.

+## Integrity between Steps and Scenarios
-## Phase Contexts - Managing the Scenario Step Executions
+### Phase Contexts - Managing the Scenario Step Executions
-Although we try to keep the execution of a scenario like any other test scenario, we feel that it is useful to document how he state of a scenario works.
+Although we try to keep the execution of a scenario like any other test scenario, we feel that it is useful to document how the state of a scenario works.

-### On Failure
+#### On Failure
 Whenever a scenario step fails the following steps are marked as SKIPPED.

-### On Non-Execution of a Phase
+#### On Non-Execution of a Phase
 If a phase is not executed, the steps in the next phase are also SKIPPED.

-## Managing Phased Data
+### Managing Phased Data
 The way data is stored between two phases is in two ways:
 * Simple properties file (Default)
 * Phased Data Broker

-### Simple Properties file - Default
+#### Simple Properties file - Default
 At the end of the producer phase we store all the phase data in a properties file.
 By default it is stored under:
 <STD Output directory>/phased_tests/phaseData.properties